Streamlining the biofuel production process

 Optimistic about the future

 UNAM researchers are optimistic that the pilot will soon be scaled up and installed at nearby production facilities.
 Already, Mexicos Tequila Regulator Council (CRT) has expressed interest in the process.
-If the engineering and economic studies produce the expected results, we are confident that CRT and the tequila industry in general will emerge as potential partners for further research and testing, says Bárzana.
+Since the engineering and economic studies have produced the expected results, we are confident that CRT and the tequila industry in general will emerge as potential partners for further research and testing, says Bárzana.

-With successes like this, the BABET-REAL5 project is on course to validate a faster, more efficient, and economically sustainable bioethanol production process by 2020.
-Doing so will open new opportunities for farmers and rural regions around the world.
+The BABET-REAL5 project has validated a faster, more efficient, and economically sustainable bioethanol production process which will open new opportunities for farmers and rural regions around the world.